 Here are some of the most frequently asked questions about selling eBooks on your own website.

-Can I sell eBooks on my own website and Amazon (or any other platform)?
+Can I sell eBooks on your own website and Amazon (or any other platform)?

 Yes.
 You can sell eBooks on your own website and other websites IF you have the appropriate license.
 For instance, Amazon requires exclusivity from books published on Amazon KDP Select.
 But that’s an exception, not a rule.